-The employees of CDA are covered by the Maryland State Retirement and Pension System and the costs of employees' retirement benefits are included in the salaries and related costs charged to CDA's General Bond Reserve Fund.
+The employees of CDA are covered by the Maryland State Retirement and Pension System.
 See Note 12 for additional information.

 Revenue and Expenses

 CDA distinguishes operating revenue and expenses from nonoperating items in accordance with accounting guidance issued by GASB.
 Operating revenue and expenses are identified as those activities that are directly related to financing affordable housing in the State of Maryland.
 The Fund's activities are considered to be operating except for increases and decreases in the fair value of mortgage-backed securities that are held in the portfolio.